erizov/Professor/semester_4/lecture_17_performance/rate_limiting/README.md

 ### Application

 5. Can you implement Rate Limiting from memory without looking at the code?
-6. What real-world problem could you solve using Rate Limiting?
+6. What real-world problem could you tackle using Rate Limiting?

 ### Debugging

 7. What are the most common mistakes when implementing Rate Limiting?
 8. How would you test your Rate Limiting deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## Algorithm Visualization